SalesConnection/Caction-Support/docs/Add_New_User.md

 Updated: 24 May 2024<br>
 ## 👩‍💼 How to Add New User?

-  1. At the desktop site's navigation bar, go to User Management > User List.<br>
+  1. At the desktop site's navigation bar, go to HR Suite > User List.<br>

      <p align="center">
        <img src="img2/User_List_Sidebar1.png" alt="User List Sidebar">